networkop/tkng/content/cni/cilium.md

 ### Caveats and Gotchas

 * Cilium's kubeproxy-free functionality depends on recent Linux kernel versions and contains a number of known [limitations](https://docs.cilium.io/en/v1.9/gettingstarted/kubeproxy-free/#limitations).
-* Since eBPF programs get loaded into kernel, simulating a cluster on a shared kernel (e.g. with kind) may lead to unexpected issues.
-For full functionality testing it is recommended to run each node in a dedicated VM, e.g. with something like [Firecracker](https://github.com/firecracker-microvm/firecracker) and [Ignite](https://github.com/weaveworks/ignite).
+* Since eBPF programs get loaded into the kernel, simulating a cluster on a shared kernel (e.g. with kind) may lead to unexpected issues.
+For full functionality testing, it is recommended to run each node in a dedicated VM, e.g. with something like [Firecracker](https://github.com/firecracker-microvm/firecracker) and [Ignite](https://github.com/weaveworks/ignite).